What Part Of The Brain Is The Largest

 The Cerebral Cortex and Neuroplasticity: A Changeable Organ

 The cerebral cortex isn't a static structure; it exhibits neuroplasticity, the ability to change its structure and function in response to experience.
 This plasticity allows the brain to adapt to new situations, learn new skills, and recover from brain injury.
-For example, learning a new language can lead to changes in the structure and function of cortical areas involved in language processing.
+Take this: learning a new language can lead to changes in the structure and function of cortical areas involved in language processing.
 This remarkable capacity underscores the brain's adaptability and potential for lifelong learning.

 Comparison to Other Brain Regions: Why the Cerebral Cortex is Largest